Design tools

 Bonus: Compact context menu

 The context menu has become more compact and easier to use.
 The most popular commands (Copy, Paste, Lock, and other) now appear as buttons.
-Depending on how the menu shows up on the canvas (down- or upwards), the button bar appears at the top or the bottom of the menu so that it is close to the mouse pointer.
+Depending on how the menu shows up on the canvas (down- or upwards), the button bar appears at the top or the bottom of the menu so it is close to the mouse pointer.

 Learn more and try yourself